You’ve met the GDPR, but you could still be breached, and the fines are massive. How can you minimize the risk?

 While it’s EU law, complying with the GDPR has value no matter where your company does business.
 Meeting these standards, minimizing your data collection and ensuring de-identification will help you protect your reputation, add reasons for your customers to trust you, and reduce your overall risk.

 Want to learn more?
-Join us, along with the Privacy by Design creator Dr. Ann Cavoukian, for an in-depth webinar in how you can prepare for the GDPR.
+Click on the link below to watch an in-depth discussion with the Privacy by Design creator Dr. Ann Cavoukian, and know how you can prepare for the GDPR.

 By Alex Loo, VP Operations, Echoworx